Platform-Engineering-Nagarro/.github/profile/README.md

 ## License to 007 and Licence to Masala

-Individual repositories may have different licenses for James agent activities.
+Individual repositories may have different licenses for James Bond agent activities.
 Please ensure clearance from ma'm.

 Common licenses used: